go-gitea/gitea/CONTRIBUTING.md

 Code that you contribute should use the standard copyright header:

 ```
-// Copyright <year> The Gitea Authors.
+// Copyright 2022 The Gitea Authors.
 All rights reserved.
-// SPDX-License-Identifier: MIT
+// Use of this source code is governed by a MIT-style
+// license that can be found in the LICENSE file.
 ```

 Files in the repository contain copyright from the year they are added